Maverick County DWI Court Process

 Third Offense

-• Felony Charge: Third offense DUI in Texas is a felony.
+• Felony Charge: In Texas, a third DUI offense is classified as a felony.

-• Other Requirements: Mandatory alcohol education program, significant community service, and permanent installation of an Ignition Interlock Device (IID).
+• Other Requirements: You will be required to complete a mandatory alcohol education program and perform a significant amount of community service.
+Permanent installation of an Ignition Interlock Device (IID) is also likely.

 Court Programs in Maverick